Collinformatics/TACC/README.md

       python -m venv <venvName>

-- Update pip:
+  - I'm going to name my environment as: venvESM

-      python -m pip install --upgrade pip
+        python -m venv venvESM

 # Install Modules:

-- First you need to activate the venv:
+- Before you install anything, you need to activate the venv:

       source venvESM/bin/activate

+- Its is recommended that you update pip:

+      python -m pip install --upgrade pip

 - Next, you can install the modules: